 Black cherry (Prunus serotina), also known as wild black cherry, rum cherry and mountain black cherry, is found throughout most of the eastern United States.
 Most at home in the Allegheny Mountains of Pennsylvania and West Virginia, and in New York State, it can be found growing on a wide variety of sites: all those except for ones that display extreme wet or dry conditions.
 Common in the Catskills, black cherry can be seen growing at altitudes up to 3,200 feet and scattered throughout the valleys.
 Like other species, black cherry tells us something about the history of that forest.
 Being shade intolerant, it prefers to grow in open sunlight, and its presence tells us of a past disturbance that opened up or cleared the forest of the over-story allowing more sunlight to hit the forest floor.
 Because disturbances might include windstorm, logging or fire, this cherry is often found growing in areas that were once open pasture, or high up on ridges that are exposed to high winds.

 Forest historians are not the only ones who value this species.
 Native Americans would boil the inner bark to make a concoction to treat colds, headaches, bronchitis, chest pains and the common cough.
 In fact, cherry extract is still used in commercial cough syrups.
-The pioneers would mix the cherries with brandy or rum in order to make cherry bounce, which provides a clue to the tree’s lesser known common name, rum cherry.
+The pioneers would mix the cherries with brandy or rum in order to make cherry bounce, which provides a clue to the tree’s lesser-known common name, rum cherry.

-It wasn’t until the turn of the century that black cherry wood became desirable by wood-workers and consumers alike.
+It wasn’t until the turn of the century that black cherry wood became desirable by woodworkers and consumers alike.
 Once considered a poor substitute for mahogany, it is now the most valuable wood products species in North America.
 Because it draws such a high price, many landowners, foresters and wood products companies spend millions of dollars trying to perpetuate the species.

-Farm Table 6' x 42" Thick Top
+Farm Table 6' x 42" $ 1895.00 Thick Top Chairs sold separately.

 American Chestnut Farm Table